-And being a great husband, he quickly snapped on his knight armor.
+And being the great husband he is, he snapped on his knight armor.

 And seconds later pointed out a typo.

-My mind worked overtime, imagining how my post and heart were about to be shredded to pieces. (my beloved has a wonderful perfectionist eye.)
+My mind worked overtime, imagining how my post and heart were about to be shredded to pieces.
+(Because my beloved has a – wonderful – perfectionist eye.)

-I sat at the end of our couch, debating whether to end the conversation with a sling-shot response (yes I confess, to my shame).
+I sat at the end of our couch, debating whether to end the conversation with a sling-shot response.

-Or to be the grown up wife I was supposed to be and graciously accept his correction and press through to get what I wanted in the first place; an honest opinion (cloaked in affirmation)
+Or be the grown up wife I was supposed to be and graciously accept his correction but press through to get what I wanted in the first place; an honest opinion (cloaked with heavy affirmation.)

-They are just being husbands; trying to make life easier for the one the love, rescuing her from her distress.
+They are just being dudes; doing the most natural thing to make life easier for the one the love.
+They are rescuing their bride from a distress.

 Since that small discourse with my husband, I’ve been asking myself why I don’t allow him to fix some of my problems more often.